-New to LA, Tracy has performed at various NYC theaters including New York City Center, Dixon Place, Theater for the New City, and HERE Arts Center.
-She's worked on immersive theater productions with Punchdrunk and Elastic City; collaborated on performance projects with DreamLab (dir.
-Niegel Smith) and performance artist Susana Cook; and been featured in physical theatre projects by choreographers Charles Moulton and Annie Loui.
-Regionally, she has performed at the Aurora Theatre Company and CenterREP in the Bay Area, as well as Theaterworks (Colorado), Company of Angels (LA), VoxTheater (NH) and other venues.
+Tracy has performed at various NYC theaters including New York City Center, Dixon Place, Abrons Art Center, Theater for the New City, HERE Arts Center and Punchdrunk’s McKittrick Hotel.
+She's collaborated with director Niegel Smith and performance artist Susana Cook; and been featured in physical theatre works by choreographers Charles Moulton and Annie Loui.
+She is an affiliated artist with Counter-Balance Theater.
+Regionally, she’s performed at the Aurora Theatre Company and CenterREP in the Bay Area, among others.

 Teaching includes Stanford University, Emerson College Los Angeles, Montclair State University and Queens College.
 BA, Smith College (Comparative Lit & Spanish); MA, NYU Tisch School (Performance Studies); MFA, UC Irvine (Acting).

 NEWS: The feature White Rabbit was released at Laemmle Glendale (LA) and all digital platforms in September 2018.
 Directed by Daryl Wein and written by Wein and Vivian Bang, it’s a “fast-moving, funny film that’s as alive as the city of Los Angeles” (LA Times).

 Tracy provided voiceover for the podcast The Organist, produced by KCRW and Andrew Leland.
 Listen for her in their latest awesome episode, “Secret Life of Plants.”

 Tracy relocated to New York in July 2018.